 “The study of geography is about more than just memorising places on a map.
 It’s about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.”

 “It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much in life that makes life worth living.”

-Subject Leader: Miss Lucy Grieve
+Subject Leader: Mrs Lucy Harrison

 In our diverse society children need, more than ever before, to understand other people and cultures.

 Geography makes a major contribution to children’s physical, intellectual, social and emotional development.
 In short, geography really matters.